shawfire/ReactJS/README.md

 Implement React wrapper component for Bootstrap 4 Alert message using a stateless functional component, a react createClass component and a ES6 react class component with default props.
 # Spice up your components with react-icons and add a stateful class component.
 yarn add react-icons
+Create jest branch
+  git checkout -b jest react
+  git add -A
+  git commit -m 'Testing with Jest'
+Revert to react branches
+  git checkout react